thomas-ayissi/Tf052023LaboratoireAngular/README.md

 ## About this project

-Our goal is to copy begian mainstream media website "La Libre" Picture in projet folder.
+Our goal is to copy begian mainstream media website "La Libre".
+Picture in projet folder.